compressors.lib

 - http://en.wikipedia.org/wiki/Dynamic_range_compression

-feed forward / feed back N channel dynamic range compressor.
+Feed forward / feed back N channels dynamic range compressor.

 is a standard Faust function.